 The court also determined appropriate lack of control and lack of marketability discounts for the LLC majority interests owned at death.
 The court suggested that it might have found zero lack of control discount for the majority interests, but the parties had agreed that some level of lack of control discount should apply.
 The court generally adopted the approach of the estate's expert, who compared premiums from completely controlling interests in companies (90% - 100% interests) with premiums from interests that lacked full control (50.1% - 89.9% interests) and concluded that the discount should be in the 5% - 8% range (compared to the IRS's expert's 2% lack of control discount).
-However, in reaching that conclusion the expert took into consideration that strong opposition and potential litigation would arise if the majority holder attempted to discount to 4%.
+However, in reaching that conclusion the expert took into consideration that strong opposition and potential litigation would arise if the majority holder attempted to dissolve.
+The court found no evidence of future litigation risks and lowered the lack of control discount to 4%.